| method: soup |

 Okay.
 Soup-making time.

-1) Fat and aromatics.
+1) Fat and aromatics (and maybe meat).

 Get some fat going in a big pot.
 Olive oil, coconut oil, canola oil, butter, whatever.

-Add in your aromatics.
+After you've cooked the meat, you can move on to the aromatics.
 Things like onion, leeks, shallots, garlic, carrots, celery.
 Whatever you want.
 Tip: if you're doing garlic, don't go too hot or it will burn.
 Keep on a medium heat.

 Saute until they start to get soft.